ICON A5: Development

 On August 6, 2012, Icon announced that Cirrus Aircraft would produce composite airframe components for the A5 at its Grand Forks, North Dakota, facility.
 The airframe parts would have been shipped to Icon's Tehachapi, California, plant for final assembly.
-In August 2012 the first production aircraft was anticipated for delivery in mid-2013 against 850 customer orders that the company says it was holding at that point.
+In August 2012 the first production aircraft was anticipated for delivery in mid-2013 against 850 customer orders that the company said it was holding at that point.

 In December 2012, production of the tooling master molds began, with horizontal tail fin masters being delivered to Cirrus that month.
 Wing skin masters were delivered in February 2013.

 On June 20, 2013, the company announced that it had organized production funding of over US$60 million, with final funds being provided by a Chinese investor.

 By July 30, 2013, the estimated production price had risen to US$189,000 (from the company's initial estimated price established in 2008 of US$139,000) and further raised to US$247,000 in 2015.

 On October 2, 2013, the construction of production tooling was announced, which "will lead up to the assembly of the first pre-production aircraft to be completed in mid-2014."

 On July 27, 2014, the first production A5 was unveiled at EAA AirVenture Oshkosh.
 This aircraft was constructed between January and June 2014 at company headquarters in Tehachapi, California, and first flew on July 7.
 Icon stated that two additional aircraft would be constructed to "verify performance and complete FAA approval".
-The company at that time planned to begin customer deliveries in May 2015.
+At that time the company planned to begin customer deliveries in May 2015.

 The first customer aircraft was flown in May 2015, but deliveries could not commence until the company underwent an FAA audit, which was completed on June 11, 2015.

 In June 2015, the company indicated that they had 1,250 orders for the A5 and plans to build 500 per year by 2017 at its new location in Vacaville, California.

 On July 20, 2015, Icon presented the first production A5 as a donation to EAA youth group Young Eagles, although the aircraft was taken back to the factory on a trailer and not left with the EAA.

 In August 2015, the A5 was flown by several aviation journalists, which resulted in overwhelmingly positive reviews, singling out the aircraft's handling and cockpit ergonomics.